Skip to content

 Board items should distinguish between visibility and claim behavior.

-• player_contract can lead to expedition acceptance, delivery claim, or survey claim depending on template
+• generated_offer can lead to expedition acceptance, delivery claim, or survey claim depending on the offer template

 Recommended field: